TRIQS/dft_tools/doc/LDADMFTmain.rst

   S = SolverMultiBand(beta, n_orb, gf_struct = SK.gf_struct_solver[0], map=SK.map[0])

 The necessary parameters are the inverse temperature `beta`, the Coulomb interaction `U_interact`, the Hund's rule coupling `J_hund`, and the number of orbitals `n_orb`.
-There are again several optional parameters that allow to modify the local Hamiltonian to specific needs.
+There are again several optional parameters that allow the tailoring of the local Hamiltonian to specific needs.
 They are:

-  * `gf_struct`: Contains the block structure of the local density matrix.
-Has to be given in the format as calculated by :class:`SumkLDA`.
+  * `gf_struct`: The block structure of the local density matrix given in the format calculated by :class:`SumkLDA`.
-  * `map`: If `gf_struct` is given as parameter, also `map` has to be given.
+  * `map`: If `gf_struct` is given as parameter, `map` also must be given.
 This is the mapping from the block structure to a general up/down structure.

 The solver method is called later by this statement::

   S.solve(U_interact,J_hund,use_spinflip=False,use_matrix=True,
-                   l=2,T=None, dim_reps=None, irep=None, deg_orbs=[],n_cycles =10000,
+                   l=2,T=None, dim_reps=None, irep=None, n_cycles =10000,
                    length_cycle=200,n_warmup_cycles=1000)

-The parameters for the Coulomb interaction `U_interact` and the Hunds coupling `J_hund` are necessary parameters.
-The rest are optional parameters, for which default values are set.
-They denerally should be reset for a given problem.
-Their meaning is as follows:
+The parameters for the Coulomb interaction `U_interact` and the Hund's coupling `J_hund` are necessary input parameters.
+The rest are optional parameters for which default values are set.
+Generally, they should be reset for the problem at hand.
+Here is a description of the parameters:

-  * `use_matrix`: If `True`, the interaction matrix is calculated from Slater integrals, which are calculated from `U_interact` and
+  * `use_matrix`: If `True`, the interaction matrix is calculated from Slater integrals, which are computed from `U_interact` and
     `J_hund`.
 Otherwise, a Kanamori representation is used.
 Attention: We define the intraorbital interaction as `U_interact`, the interorbital interaction for opposite spins as `U_interact-2*J_hund`, and interorbital for equal spins as
-    `U_interact-3*J_hund`!
+    `U_interact-3*J_hund`.
-  * `T`: A matrix that transforms the interaction matrix from spherical harmonics, to a symmetry adapted basis.
-Only effective, if
+  * `T`: The matrix that transforms the interaction matrix from spherical harmonics to a symmetry-adapted basis.
+Only effective for Slater parametrisation, i.e. `use_matrix=True`.
-    `use_matrix=True`.
-  * `l`: Orbital quantum number.
-Again, only effective for Slater parametrisation.
+  * `l`: The orbital quantum number.
+Again, only effective for Slater parametrisation, i.e. `use_matrix=True`.
-  * `deg_orbs`: A list that gives the degeneracies of the orbitals.
-It is used to set up a global move of the CTQMC solver.
   * `use_spinflip`: If `True`, the full rotationally-invariant interaction is used.
 Otherwise, only density-density terms are kept in the local Hamiltonian.
-  * `dim_reps`: If only a subset of the full d-shell is used a correlated orbtials, one can specify here the dimensions of all the subspaces of the d-shell, i.e. t2g and eg. Only effective for Slater parametrisation.
+  * `dim_reps`: If only a subset of the full d-shell is used as correlated orbtials, one can specify here the dimensions of all the subspaces of the d-shell, i.e. t2g and eg. Only effective for Slater parametrisation.
   * `irep`: The index in the list `dim_reps` of the subset that is used.
 Only effective for Slater parametrisation.
   * `n_cycles`: Number of CTQMC cycles (a sequence of moves followed by a measurement) per core.
-The default value of 10000 is the minimum, and generally should be incresed
+The default value of 10000 is the minimum, and generally should be increased.
-  * `length_cycle`: Number of CTQMC moves per one cycle
+  * `length_cycle`: Number of CTQMC moves per one cycle.
   * `n_warmup_cycles`: Number of initial CTQMC cycles before measurements start.
 Usually of order of 10000, sometimes needs to be increased significantly.

 Most of above parameters can be taken directly from the :class:`SumkLDA` class, without defining them by hand.
 We will see a specific example